-Multiples are presented for the reference date June 30, 2021.
+Multiples are presented for the reference date December 31, 2022.
 The reference values are based on one-year forecasts of analysts (so-called forward-multiples, in the following "1yf").
 Solely the Price-to-Book Value-Multiples are calculated with book values as of the reference date.

-To calculate the multiples, we source the data from the data provider Thomson Reuters.
-We provide a tabular illustration of the sector specific weighted averages of the multiples as of June 30, 2021 on the following slide.
+To calculate the multiples, we source data from the data provider Thomson Reuters.
+We provide a tabular illustration of the sector specific weighted averages of the multiples as of December 31, 2022 on the following slide.

 Additionally, we present a ranking table of the sector multiples.
-In a first step, the sector multiples are sorted from highest to lowest for each analyzed multiple.
+First of all, the sector multiples are sorted from highest to lowest for each analyzed multiple.
 The resulting score in the ranking is displayed in the table and visualized by a color code that assigns a red color to the highest rank and a dark green color to the lowest rank.
 Thus, a red colored high rank indicates a high valuation level, whereas a green colored low rank suggests a low valuation level.
-In a second step, we aggregate the rankings and calculate an average of all single rankings for each sector multiple.
+Secondly, we aggregate the rankings and calculate an average of all single rankings for each sector multiple.
 This is shown in the right column of the ranking table.
 This average ranking indicates the overall relative valuation levels of the sectors when using multiples.